 Lesson 7: Get Paid in Advance

 There are some circumstances that allow you to get paid in advance, especially for service providers.
 This is a retainer or deposit, such as 50% upfront and 50% after completing the project.
 This is common practice in many industries, so if a client has an issue with you requesting a deposit, it may be a red flag indicating they could give you a problem when the final bill is sent.

 At the bottom of your invoice, you should clearly describe the late fees.
 For example, you could include the phrase, “Accounts not paid within 15 days of the date of the invoice are subject to a 2% monthly finance charge.”
 If a client still hasn’t paid the invoice, you should still follow up with the client as a courtesy.

 If they still refuse to pay, you should have a plan in place.
 This could be writing them a letter that they’ll be taken to small claims court or warning them that the bill will be placed in collections.

 Additionally, you could include a discount for your clients if they pay the bill ahead of time.
 For example, you could deduct 2% of the amount owed if paid with 10 days.

-We’ve done some research and found that adding the phrase “Please pay your invoice within” or “Thank you for your business” to your invoice can actually increase the chance that your invoices are paid on time.
+We’ve done some research and found that adding the phrase “Please pay your invoice within” or “Thank you for your business” to your invoice can actually increase the chance that your invoices are paid on time by more than 5%.